dr-koehler-ai/sepsis-risk-prediction/README.md

 ## Objectives

 - Understand clinical scoring systems used in ICU decision-making
-- Translate medical definitions into programmable logic
+- Translate medical definitions into programmable logic (Python)
 - Practice object-oriented programming (OOP) in a clinical context
 - Build a modular system for patient-based score calculation